 In this guide, we’ll explain the ins and outs of high-frequency trading.
-But do note that this approach doesn’t necessarily guarantee success, as it also assumes that you have the right skills to use it.
-So, if you’re keen on understanding the trading concept and ultimately applying this strategy in crypto trading, here’s precisely what you need to know.
+But do note that this approach doesn’t necessarily guarantee success, as it also assumes that you have the skill set to use it.
+So, if you’re keen on understanding the HFT trading concept and ultimately applying this strategy to crypto trading, here’s precisely what you need to know.

 What Is High-Frequency Trading (HFT)?

-The Key Aspects of HFT
+Key Aspects of HFT

-- The use of high speed and complex programs for generating and executing orders.
+- The use of high-speed and complex programs for generating and executing orders.

 - Submission of multiple orders that are canceled shortly after submission.

 - Avoiding overnight risk.

 All in all, HFT is an integral and crucial part of all markets.
 That includes cryptocurrency, even though most retail traders aren’t aware of its contribution.
 They’re interested in generating more profits with little effort, and HFT seems ideal for achieving this.

 However, HFT strategies’ success depends to a large extent on the algorithms and equipment used.
 Sadly, the reality is that typically, institutional investors are the ones who are capable of accessing the best algorithms.